New rules to help exchanges break brokers' grip on swaps

 According to the Bank for International Settlements, the swaps industry was worth $639 trillion at the end of June 2012, compared with $25 trillion for futures trading.

-The world's top five brokers - GFI GFIG.N, Tradition (CFT.S) and Tullett Prebon TLPR.L as well as ICAP and BGC - made a combined $2.7 billion, or 35 percent, of their revenues in their last full financial years from interest rate swaps, the most common type.
+The world's top five brokers - GFI, Tradition and Tullett Prebon as well as ICAP and BGC - made a combined $2.7 billion, or 35 percent, of their revenues in their last full financial years from interest rate swaps, the most common type.

 The exchanges have hinted half the swaps market could be up for grabs under Dodd-Frank, which, if true, could see hundreds of millions of dollars in revenues moving to them from brokers.